-FWD is an insurance business of the Pacific Century Group that was established since 2013 in Asia.
+FWD is an insurance business of the Pacific Century Group that was established in 2013 in Asia.
 Take note that FWD has nothing to do with the acronym.

-- an insurance business of the Pacific Century Group that was established since 2013 in Asia
+- an insurance business of the Pacific Century Group that was established in 2013 in Asia

 - Offers Critical Illness Insurance and Cancer Insurance